 Laboratory research experience is often the distinguishing feature of a successful application.
 Applicants are strongly encouraged to provide letters of recommendation from supervisors of laboratory research work.
 Please reference the frequently asked questions (FAQ) below to review what the admissions committee will look for in your application.

 Applications cannot be reviewed until all of the following required materials are submitted successfully online:

 - Online application

 - Three letters of recommendation

-- English Language test scores (TOEFL or IELTS, only international students)
+- English Language test scores (TOEFL or IELTS, international students only)

-All application materials must be uploaded directly to the ApplyYourself application system.
+All application materials must be uploaded directly to the Graduate School online application system.
 Do NOT mail any paper documents to the Graduate School Admissions Office.
-Print off the checklist below and use it for your reference as you complete your application through the ApplyYourself online system of the Graduate School Admissions Office: http://www.grad.umn.edu/admissions

 Frequently Asked Questions

 View FAQ for answers to the most commonly asked admissions questions.